blumst/ETLCabData/README.md

 3. Configuration:

-The repository includes an appsettings.json file.
+The repository includes an `appsettings.json file`.
 Update the connection string if needed.

 3. Running the ETL Process: